Apple + Intego + Recommended + Software & Apps

-Apple has historically done a great job of keeping its operating system (OS) light enough to run on older hardware.
-For example, the following OS versions can run on a wide range of Macs:
+Apple has historically done a good job of keeping its Mac operating system (OS) light enough to run on older hardware.
+For example, the following OS versions can run on certain Mac models originally released in the following years:

 There are some OS 9 subscribers who hold out for cost reasons.
 Computers are prohibitively expensive where they live, and these people would also need to spend thousands on new software licenses and updated hardware (on top of the cost of a new Mac).